 - 1. An active port connection. - 2.
-A red X marks the port connections that are currently inactive.
+A red X marks the port connections that are currently inactive. - 3.
+The port has been manually disabled (right-click to re-enable).

 ▼ Confirm Physical Port MAC Addresses and Match Them to Window Device Names